The Kaleidoscope Team

 • Earl Callair: Advocacy & Communications Director

-Earl Callair has served as an Associate Executive Director for the YMCA Arlington, Regional Program Director YMCA Greater Richmond, Sr. program Director YMCA of the Triangle.
-He supported the YMCA in the area of Youth Development, Organizational development and diversity and inclusion for 13 years.
-He has developed program, lead trainings, and served as the Chair of the African American Employee resource group.
-He currently serves as the Advocacy and Communications Director for the Kaleidoscope Project.
+Throughout his 13 years with the YMCA, Earl held leadership positions including Associate Executive Director with YMCA Arlington, Regional Program Director with YMCA Greater Richmond, and Senior Program Director with YMCA of the Triangle.
+His work focused on youth development, organizational development, and diversity and inclusion.
+He developed programs, facilitated trainings, and chaired the African American Employee Resource Group.
+Earl now serves as Advocacy and Communications Director for the Kaleidoscope Project.

 Kaleidoscope Advocacy Council